Beinsezii/bsz-cui-extras/README.md

 ### bsz-pixelbuster.py
 Nodes that require my own [Pixelbuster library](https://github.com/Beinsezii/pixelbuster).
 Linux and Windows libraries are included directly in this node pack and won't have to be downloaded separately.

 #### BSZPixelbuster
 Write simple code to manipulate colors
 Input fields
   - `image` : Image[s] to work on
   - `code` : Pixelbuster code.
 See [the help](https://github.com/Beinsezii/pixelbuster/blob/master/src/lib.rs#L10) for reference
   - `e1-e9` : Vars you can set externally that will be seen by the pixelbuster code as e1-e9

 #### BSZLatentbuster
 Write simple code to manipulate latent 'colors'
 Input fields
   - `latent` : Latents[s] to work on.
 CIE LAB colorspace for the first 3 channels with the 4th being alpha.
   - `code` : Pixelbuster code.
 See [the help](https://github.com/Beinsezii/pixelbuster/blob/master/src/lib.rs#L10) for reference
   - `e1-e9` : Vars you can set externally that will be seen by the pixelbuster code as e1-e9
-#### BSZLatentHueChormaXL
-Adjust an SDXL latent directly using Hue/Chroma/Lightness sliders.
-Kind of works on non-XL latents, but not as accurately.
-Input fields
-  - `hue` : Hue offset in degrees
-  - `chroma` : Multiply the chroma
-  - `lightness` : Multiply the lightness

-#### BSZPixelbuster
-Node that loads the [Pixelbuster library](https://github.com/Beinsezii/pixelbuster).
-Linux and Windows libraries are included directly in the tree
-Input fields
-  - `image` : Image[s] to work on
-  - `code` : Pixelbuster code.
-See [the help](https://github.com/Beinsezii/pixelbuster/blob/master/src/lib.rs#L10) for reference

 ## Workflows